 The European Innovation Partnership on Raw Materials (EIP-RM) is a stakeholder platform that brings together representatives from industry, public services, academia and NGOs.
-The platform provides high-level guidance to the European Commission, Members States and private actors on innovative approaches to the challenges related to raw materials.
+The platform provides high-level guidance for the European Commission, Members States and private actors, on innovative approaches to the challenges related to raw materials.

 This EIP was set up with a view to increasing and securing the sustainable supply of Europe’s own raw materials and making Europe a world leader in raw materials exploration, extraction, processing, recycling and substitution by 2020.
 The scope of the EIP-RM covers non-energy, non-agricultural raw materials used for industrial purposes, including minerals and aggregates, wood and natural rubber-based materials.
 The EIP-RM is coordinated by the European Commission’s DG GROW.

-As other EIPs, the EIP-RM is not a funding instrument.
-It aims to bring stakeholders together to join efforts, exchange and/or create innovation ideas, and partner in projects which produce concrete deliverables and help achieve systemic change in the European research and development and innovation landscape.
+As with other EIPs, the EIP-RM is not a funding instrument.
+It aims to bring stakeholders together to combine efforts, exchange and/or create innovation ideas, and to be partners in projects which produce concrete deliverables, and help achieve systemic change in the European research, development and innovation landscape.

-Further to approval of the SIP, the EIP launched an open Call for Commitments.
+Further to the approval of the SIP, the EIP launched an open Call for Commitments.
 A Commitment is a joint undertaking by different parties to cooperate and take actions that will contribute to achieving the objectives of the SIP.
 For further details please see recognized forest-based sector-related Raw Materials Commitments.